BenVN123/tor/directory-server/README.md

 # directory server

-directory servers addresses are hardcoded to client executable. used to find onion nodes available for client to connect to and the status of each node.
+directory server addresses are hardcoded to client executable. used to find onion nodes available for clients to use and the status of each node.